What is Intermittent Fasting?

 Obviously, there is still a lot of research that needs to be done in the field of intermittent fasting on its effects on strength, power, hypertrophy, performance and overall body composition.
 Up until now, many have only researched its health benefits, which include the ability to reduce markers of cardiovascular disease (high blood pressure, high total cholesterol, high LDL cholesterol, elevated triglycerides, atherosclerosis), as a cancer therapy with calorie restriction, and neurological and cognitive benefits.
 The research is quite promising when it comes to intermittent fasting and improvements on quality of life.

-Stay tuned because the team of scientist are in the process of developing a study where they will investigate the direct effects of meal timing on body composition.
-This seems to be one of the biggest concerns when it comes to intermittent fasting; people want to know what is the BEST protocol.
+The team of scientist are in the process of developing a study.
+The study will investigate the direct effects of meal timing on body composition.
+This seems to be one of the biggest concerns when it comes to intermittent fasting. people want to know what is the BEST protocol.
 That is something that we want to figure out for YOU!